saudiwin/crony_book/README.md

     boot
     mirt
     WDI
+    remotes
     vdemdata
     knitr
     rmarkdown

-I would recommend using R version 4.2 or greater to run the code.
+If `packrat` is not available or you do not wish to you use it, simply install the packages above from CRAN.
 Note that package `vdemdata` is not available on CRAN but can be installed from the Github repo site with the following code:

     remotes::install_github("vdeminstitute/vdemdata")